cloudfoundry-attic/cf-docs/source/docs/reference/cc-api.html.md

 #### Reading N-to-Many Associations

-N-to-many relationships may be
 N-to-Many relationships are indicated by a url attribute for the other collection of resources.
 For example, if a FooBaz has multiple Bars, a `GET /v2/FooBaz/:id` will return the following attribute (other attributes omitted)

 ```json
 {